dgva/useful_scripts/Other/installation_scripts.md

 ```

 ### External repos
 To install DBeaver, Keepassxc, use official PPA from their website.
-It is mor up-to-date than the distribution's repositories.
+It is more up-to-date than the distribution's repositories.